 Additionally, Florida has enacted statutes specifically concerning nursing homes that also provide a manner in which damages can be sought.
 These laws were enacted by the Florida legislature in order to set forth basic guidelines for the care of nursing home residents and to ensure that aspects concerning health and treatment are safe and appropriate.

-The lawyers at Lusk, Drasites & Tolisano have extensive experience bringing claims under all theories of nursing home negligence.
+Our injury lawyers have extensive experience bringing claims under all theories of nursing home negligence.
 In some cases, it may be possible to seek punitive damages for the resulting injuries.
 The purpose of punitive damages is to punish a nursing home for its conduct.
-As such, it is necessary to show that a facility’s behavior has been particularly egregious, demonstrating willful, wanton, or intentional misconduct.Contact a Naples Attorney to Explore Your Options After an Accident
+As such, it is necessary to show that a facility's behavior has been particularly egregious, demonstrating willful, wanton, or intentional misconduct.Our Legal Team

-If you suspect delinquent behavior by a nursing home in Naples or elsewhere in the region, you should consider contacting the negligence lawyers at Lusk, Drasites & Tolisano.
-Our skilled professionals bring suit on behalf of families in order to improve conditions at these facilities.
-We serve residents of Cape Coral, Port Charlotte, Lehigh Acres, and other communities in Collier and Lee Counties.
-To speak with an attorney about your case, contact us online or call (800) 283-7442.
+If you suspect delinquent behavior by a nursing home, you should consider contacting the negligence lawyers at Lusk, Drasites, & Tolisano.
+Our elder abuse lawyers bring suit on behalf of families in order to improve conditions at these facilities.
+We serve residents near Cape Coral, Fort Myers, and Naples.
+To speak with a Florida elder abuse attorney about your case, call (800) 283-7442.